Tronikelis/doto/README.md

 -   👨‍💻 Built on modern web technologies
 -   💲 Automatically searches in your currency (If it is not specified)
+-   😎 Manages game keys which are region locked
 -   ⚡ Built to be as fast as possible
 -   ➕ Has excellent support for mobile
 -   🔓 100% FOSS